Distributed Precoding for Satellite-Terrestrial Integrated Networks Without Sharing CSIT: A Rate-Splitting Approach: Introduction

 Despite the abundant prior work of distributed precoding methods, the existing schemes are inherently limited in an information-theoretical sense.
 To be specific, the existing methods implicitly assume a treating interference as noise (TIN) based decoding strategy, wherein each user only decodes its own signal without using an advanced treatment to interference.
-From an information theoretical perspective, TIN is optimal in a weak interference regime \cite{etkin:tit:08}, which achieves quasi-optimal spectral efficiency \cite{bazco:wclett:19}.
-However, in STINs, it is infeasible for a terrestrial receiver to perfectly estimate the satellite interference channels due to the large propagation distance and severe randomness, such as large Doppler effects.
-As a result, it cannot sufficiently suppress interference from the satellite and may remain in a strong interference region.
-In such a strong interference regime, a terrestrial receiver using TIN loses its optimality and needs a proactive decoding strategy, such as rate-splitting (RS) \cite{park:network:23}.
+As shown in \cite{etkin:tit:08}, TIN is optimal in a weak interference regime, which indeed achieves quasi-optimal spectral efficiency \cite{bazco:wclett:19}.
+In a medium or a strong interference regime, however, TIN loses its optimality, rather it is far from the optimum \cite{etkin:tit:08}.
+Unfortunately, the considered STINs typically do not operate in a weak interference regime.
+This is because it is challenging to perfectly estimate CSIT in the STINs due to high randomness associated with satellite links \cite{You:jsac:20}.
+Additionally, to achieve high throughput in satellite communications, beamforming is used to serve multiple users simultaneously \cite{perez:sigmag:19}.
+In this case, since only imperfect CSIT is available, significant amount of interference can be caused, where the interference power becomes even more strong by considering the low altitude of low-earth-orbit (LEO) satellites.
+This leads the STINs to a medium-strong interference regime.
+In such a regime, a proactive decoding strategy such as rate-splitting (RS) is more appealing \cite{park:network:23}.